micdahl/projectile-trailblazer/README.md

 ## Usage and customizing

 As **Projectile Trailblazer** heavily depends on it, usage and customizing is given at [Projectile Rails](https://github.com/asok/projectile-rails#usage).
+To use the package as a global mode use `(projectile-trailblazer-global-mode)`

 ## Added interactive commands